ZA

 Unlocks the process- Death certificate

-- Deceased’s ID details (ID/Passport)
+- Deceased’s ID details (ID/passport)

 - Marriage certificate(s) / proof of marriage type where relevant